shipshapecode/shepherd/docs/intro.md

 - `advanceOn`: An action on the page which should advance shepherd to the next step.
 It can be of the form `"selector event"`, or an object with those properies.
 For example: `".some-element click"`, or `{element: '.some-element', event: 'click'}`.
 It doesn't have to be an event inside the tour, it can be any event fired on any element on the page.
 You can also always manually advance the Tour by calling `myTour.next()`.
+- `showCancelLink`: Should a cancel "✕" be shown in the header of the step?
 - `scrollTo`: Should the element be scrolled to when this step is shown?
 - `tetherOptions`: Extra options to pass to [tether](http://github.hubspot.com/tether)